awalterschulze/blog/content/post/monads-for-goprogrammers.md

 A `functor` is a superclass of a `monad`, which means that all `monads` are `functors` as well.
 I will use `functors` in my explanation of `monads`, so please don't gloss over this section.

-We can think of a `functor` as a container, which contains one parametric type.
+We can think of a `functor` as a container, which contains one type of item.

 Examples include:

-  - A slice with parametric type T: `[]T` is a container where the items are ordered into a list.
+  - A slice with items of type T: `[]T` is a container where the items are ordered into a list.
   - A tree: `type Node<T> struct { Value T; Children: []Node<T> }` is a container whose items are structured into a tree;
-  - A channel with parametric type T: `<-chan T` is a container, like a pipe which contains water;
+  - A channel: `<-chan T` is a container, like a pipe which contains water;
   - A pointer: `*T` is a container that may be empty or contain one item;
   - A function: `func(A) T` is a container, like a lock box, that first needs a key, before you can see the item;
-  - Multiple return values: `func() (T, error)` is a container that possibly contains one item with a possible error in the container as well.
+  - Multiple return values: `func() (T, error)` is a container that possibly contains one item, while we can see the error as part of the container.
 From here on we will refer to `(T, error)` as a tuple.

 > Non Go programmers: Go does not have algebraic data types or union types.
 This means that instead of a function returning a value `or` an error, we Go programmers return a value `and` an error, where one of them is typically nil.
 Sometimes we break the convention and return a value and an error, where both are not nil, just to try and confuse one another.
 Oh we have fun.